carlosissac/mod03hwpswdgen/README.md

 * Starter code was not used.
 Everything was built from scratch.

-* App has a main page (index.HTML) where the main password functionality is shown, and an About page with detailed instructions on how to use the app are provided and supporting links are included as well.
+* App has an `index.HTML` where the main password functionality is shown, and an `about.HTML` page where detailed instructions on how to use the app are provided and supporting links are included as well.

 * Purpose of including an image and an About page was to ensure that a responsive and functional layout was successfully implemented.
 This was verified by using different screen sizes and responsive mode in Chrome browser's DevTools.